VideoExpertsGroup/Cloud.SDK.Embedded/README.md

-# Cloud SDK for Embedded devices
+# Embedded SDK for VXG Cloud and VXG Server

 The Cloud.SDK.Embedded is a simple C/C++ refernce code for integration of IP cameras, NVRs and other video devices with VXG Cloud and VXG Server.
 <br>